How Genetics Helps a Salesman

 //when mutation rate is 0.4, only 40% of the path be changed

-/_since the mutation will simply be executed by swapping
+/* Since the mutation is executed by swapping elements,

 }